GLamotBach/mylibra/README.txt

 Mylibra is a web platform for managing personal book collections.

 Motivation:
-MyLibra is my personal project meant as a means of learning, all while delivering a real solution to a real problem.
+MyLibra is my personal project meant as way to challenge myself and to learn, all while delivering a real solution to a real problem.
+It is a mean for book worms to share their love with others.
+Be it by lending books or sharing their opinions on their favorite titles.
+It’s meant to be a solution for anyone who has a hard time keeping track of their books or want to find something interesting to read.

 Build status:
+This project is in development stage.
+It will gain additional functionality over time as well as a more pleasant and user-friendly UI.
-This project is in a very early stage of development.
-For now it provides the bear minimum to be considered functional.
-It allows users to create their accounts, adding and editing books in their collections.
-In future, MyLibra will be expanded with additional functionality, according to road map, leading to it’s intended shape.
+For now it provides most of the intended basic functionality.
+It allows users to create their accounts, adding and editing books in their collections, find books already existing in the database, customize their profiles, add friends, mark books and read, rate and review read books,  In future, MyLibra will be expanded with additional functionality, according to road map, leading to it’s intended shape.

 Features:
 - User account creation.
 - Adding books to personal collection.
 - Editing books in personal collection.
+- Search functionality.
+- Public profiles
+- Friend list
+- Book reviews

 Planed features:
-- Search functionality
-- Public profiles
 - Book lending manager
-- Friend list
 - Viewing friend’s collections
 - Searching for books via ISBN API
-- Book reviews
 - And more

 Tech and frameworks: